super-nate/Crawler-lib-for-Java/README.md

 * 3, write a class to run the crawler<br>
  you can find the complete example in the project

+#Implement the Parser interface
+* implement the extractlink method, in this method you extract links and do some other operations like crud

 #The usage of Crawler Class
 * 1, create a new crawler thread<br>
 Crawler crawler1 = new Crawler(